90 Days of Prayer – Day Two

 “Now it came to pass, as He was praying in a certain place, when He finished, one of His disciples said to Him, “Lord, teach us to pray, as John taught his disciples.”

 We learn by waiting on God in prayer to enlighten us through the Scriptures.
-Learning to hear God’s voice for ourselves until we become familiar with Him, is the way to intimacy.
-The Holy Spirit has been sent to us for this purpose – to teach us to pray.
+Learning to hear God’s voice for ourselves until we become familiar with Him, is the pathway to intimacy.
+The Holy Spirit has in part been sent to us for this purpose – to teach us to pray.

-Addressing our Father in heaven – we’re His sons and daughters!
-Reverence for God’s Name, the desire for His to kingdom come, His will to be done here, just as it’s being done in heaven.
-Requesting provisions, owning up to us our sins, forgiving others, guidance and protection, returning to praise and being thankful.
-Although Luke and Matthew differ on how the recorded it, the template is essentially the same.
+Although Luke and Matthew differ on how they recorded it, the template is essentially the same.
 If we look at this model close enough, we’ll see it’s as though we’re praying through the Ten Commandments.

-Jesus didn’t leave us all to figure out how to apply this template to all of life.
-He sent us The Holy Spirit who’ll teach us all things.
-The Holy Spirit is Himself called the Spirit of prayer, and He will help us learn to pray; since we really don’t know what to pray for as we ought, as Paul so clearly states in Romans 8:26.
+Jesus didn’t leave us to figure out how to apply this template to all of life.
+He sent us The Holy Spirit who’ll teach us these things.
+The Holy Spirit is Himself the Spirit of prayer, and will help us to pray; since we really don’t know what to pray for as we ought, as Paul so clearly states in Romans 8:26.

 So, be confident in the fact that He will teach you to pray.
 Wait on Him for instructions as well as guidance and the Spirit will lead you into all truth.
 Ask Him today “Teach me to pray” and the Spirit of prayer who lives in you certainly will!
 Be expecting an encounter with Him today and Be Encouraged! – JSP

 1 Andrew Murray, With Christ in the School of Prayer (by Whitaker House 1981), 10

 You must log in to post a comment.